RobTillaart/MCP23S08/README.md

 ## Description

-This experimental library gives easy control over the 8 pins of a (SPI) MCP23S08 chip.
+This library gives easy control over the 8 pins of a (SPI) MCP23S08 chip.

 This IC is strongly related to the MCP23017 I2C port expander - https://github.com/RobTillaart/MCP23017_RT
 Programming Interface is kept the same as much as possible.